 The Crows Nest kitchen is fitted with dishwasher, fridge, freezer, microwave, electric oven and hob.
 Other equipment includes toaster, kettle, a variety of kitchen utensils, cutlery, crockery and glasses.
 A washing machine and tumble dryer are situated in the downstairs cloakroom.
 The television has channels provided by NowTV, which is an internet TV service.
 There are various options for catch up channels (iplayer, etc) and series' of TV programmes available to watch, but it's not possible to watch live TV.
 However, there are various apps, so some sport can be watched via the BBC Sport app, for example.
 There is also a DVD player in the sitting room and wireless broadband is available throughout the property.
 A travel cot is available on request; please request it when booking so we can make sure it is present for your arrival.
 Electricity and heating costs are included in the price of your accommodation.
 The Crows Nest is fitted with central heating and there is also a wood burner in the sitting room; some kindling and one basket of logs will be provided in the cooler months.
 Additional logs can be purchased from the hardware shop in Porlock.
 Bed linen, duvets, blankets and towels are provided for your convenience, but please bring your own beach towels if you wish to take towels with you on day trips.
 Bed linen is not supplied for the cot.
 A small amount of tea, coffee, sugar, milk and biscuits are provided to ensure you can have a hot drink as soon as you arrive.
 There may also be other non-perishable items like salt, pepper and a few herbs or spices available.
 Washing up liquid and surface cleaner will be present in the property.
 One or two toilet rolls will be provided.

-The Crows Nest is accessed by a path (with steps) from a private drive beside the property, or via stone steps which lead directly on to the lane below, both paths have gates.
+The Crows Nest is accessed by a path (with approx 12 shallow steps with handrail) from a private drive beside the property, or via stone steps which lead directly on to the lane below, both paths have gates.
 There is a small private garden/patio with some seating in front of the cottage which is enclosed but with a waist-high gate.
 But there are good walks from the door the woods and beach.

 Exmoor is situated in South West Britain, specifically across West Somerset and North Devon.
 Often referred to as England's best kept secret, Exmoor is a wonderful holiday destination for anyone looking for a holiday in the great outdoors!
 There's so much to see and do, from sho...rt walks to long expeditions across the moors or horse riding, taking in a safari or sight-seeing at your own pace around the 'picture postcard' villages and hamlets.
 Porlock Weir has a quaint little harbour and its own unique charm; the port has a long and colourful history.
 Today Porlock Weir is a quiet harbour and a thriving community that welcomes tourists every year, many of whom come to enjoy the pretty scenery, shops, tea rooms, pubs and local cuisine.
 On a fine day, the South West Coast Path offers a wonderful opportunity to enjoy the fabulous views across Porlock Weir and the bay.
 The coastal footpath links up with many other walking trails including Culbone, home to the smallest church in England.
 One of the more unusual attractions at Porlock Weir is the submerged forest.
 At low tide, the remains of ancient tree trunks arise from the grey clay soil.
 These desiccated stumps are the last remaining evidence of a forest that, once upon a time, lay five miles inland.